-Museum of Natural History
+Museum of Natural History (Milia)

-In a newly renovated building, visitors can admire the largest tusks in the world – according to Guinness World Records (2011) – on a paleontological exhibition of international standards.
-The fossils and other many paleontological findings came to light after an extensive excavations period since 1990, by Evangelia Tsoukala, professor of Paleontology at AUTh.
-Fossil bones of elephants, felines, rhinos, turtles, small horses, tapirs, bears, machairodontinae, gazelles, wild boars but, also, bones of the big cattle, internationally known as “Grevenovous the archaic”, taken its name from the city of Grevena, were found in a very good condition for millions of years in the subsoil of Grevena (Ambelia, Milia1-10,Priporos etc.).
-The exhibition was enriched by various donated collections (mainly donated by the collector-researcher N. Bacharidis) of minerals and stones, invertebrates of the 30-million-year-old sea floor of Grevena (the bivalves, the gastropods, the sea urchins, the corals, a shark tooth of a great interest), elements that compose the paleontological profile of the area.
-However, the most characteristic finding is the Mastodon of Milia (named in honor of the area), a giant male herbivore ancestor of elephants, with tusks measuring 5,02m in length, 3,5m in height and 8,5 tons in weight, living in that territory since the Pliocene period, i.e. 3,5 million years ago.
-An even smaller mastodon, 2,5m high, was also found.
+In a newly renovated building, visitors can admire the largest tusks in the world – according to Guinness World Records (2011), on a paleontological exhibition of international standards.
+The fossils as well as many paleontological findings came to light after the extensive excavations since 1990, by Evangelia Tsoukala, professor of Paleontology at AUTh.
+Fossilized bones of elephants, felines, rhinos, turtles, small horses, tapirs, bears, a homotherium, gazelles, wild boars but also of the big cattle that was named internationally from the name of Grevena, Grevenovous the archaic, were found, protected for millions of years, in the hospitable subsoil of Grevena (Ampelia, Milia1-10,Priporos etc.).
+The exhibition was enriched by various collections -donations (mainly the one belonged to the collector/researcher N. Bacharidis) of minerals and rocks, invertebrates of the rich palaeontium of Grevena aged 30 million years (among them stand out the bivalves, the gastropods, the sea urchins, the corals, a shark tooth etc.) that compose the paleontological profile of the area.
+The most outstanding finding is the Mastodontas of Milia (as it was named in honor), a giant male herbivore ancestor of elephants, with tusks length 5,02m, height 3,5m and 8,5 tons of weight, that lived in the territory from the Pliocene period, i.e. before 3,5 million years.
+An even smaller mastodon, 2,5m high, was also found there.

 Accessibility: Accessible for people with reduced mobility.